emilpl/GCD_Project/CodeBook.md

 Code book for the GCD_Project

-The features selected for this database are mean (denoted as Mean) and standard deviation (denoted as StDev) values of the accelerometer and gyroscope 3-axial raw signals.
+The dataset presents average mean (sufix Mean) and standard deviation (sufix StDev) values of the accelerometer and gyroscope 3-axial raw signals acquired from 30 subjects during 6 different activities.
+The average values in the table are listed for each activity of each subject.
+Therefore, each subject has average values distributed in six rows of the dataset (one row per activity).

-These time domain signals (prefix 'time' to denote time) were captured at a constant rate of 50 Hz.
+The base time domain signals (prefix 'time' to denote time) used to calclulate mean, stdev and average values were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-The mean and standard deviation of the separated acceleration signal are also presented.
 The acceleration signal was separated into body and gravity acceleration signals (timeBodyAcc-Mean/StDev-XYZ and timeGravityAccMean-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals followed by determining their average mean and standard deviation (timeBodyAccJerk-Mean/StDev-XYZ and timeBodyGyroJerk-Mean/StDev-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccMag-Mean/StDev, timeGravityAccMag-Mean/StDev, timeBodyAccJerkMag-Mean/StDev, timeBodyGyroMag-Mean/StDev, timeBodyGyroJerkMag-Mean/StDev).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequencyBodyAcc-Mean/StDev-XYZ, frequencyBodyAccJerk-Mean/StDev-XYZ, frequencyBodyGyro-Mean/StDev-XYZ, frequencyBodyAccJerkMag-Mean/StDev, frequencyBodyGyroMag-Mean/StDev, frequencyBodyGyroJerkMag-Mean/StDev.
+(Note the 'frequency' to indicate frequency domain signals).

+Below are listed the variable names of the average values of mean and standard deviation of the described accelerometer and gyroscope 3-D signals for each subject for each activity.
+The first two variable names belong to activity and subject names.
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

  activity
  subject